-GAGAS Section 3.50 states "each audit organization performing audits or other attestation engagements in accordance with GAGAS must: establish a system of quality control that is designed to provide the audit organization with reasonable assurance that the organization and its personnel comply with professional standards and applicable legal and regulatory requirements; and have an external peer review at least once every 3 years."
-Section 3.56 states "The audit organization should obtain an external peer review sufficient in scope to provide a reasonable basis for determining whether, for the period under review, the reviewed audit organization's system of quality control was suitably designed and whether the audit organization is complying with its quality control system in order to provide the audit organization with reasonable assurance of conforming with applicable professional standards."
+GAGAS Section 3.82 states "each audit organization performing audits in accordance with GAGAS must: establish and maintain a system of quality control that is designed to provide the audit organization with reasonable assurance that the organization and its personnel comply with professional standards and applicable legal and regulatory requirements; and have an external peer review performed by reviewers independent of the audit organization being reviewed at least once every 3 years."
+Required elements of each audit organization's system of quality control are described at GAGAS 3.83 to 3.96.
+Section 3.96 states "The audit organization should obtain an external peer review at least once every 3 years that is sufficient in scope to provide a reasonable basis for determining whether, for the period under review, the reviewed audit organization's system of quality control was suitably designed and whether the audit organization is complying with its quality control system in order to provide the audit organization with reasonable assurance of conforming with applicable professional standards."